 The international marketers feel that the basic motivation of consumers in laying a shampoo generally reflects the desire to have healthy and beautiful hair.
-When Bristol introduced Clairol herbal shampoo, with its natural ingredients benchmark, it had a great success in North America.
-This example was followed by Johnson and Johnson which developed the "Baby shampoo" and "Sun silk" the two brands whose concepts were communicated across Western Europe.
+When Bristol introduced Clairol.
+Herbal shampoo, with its natural ingredieur benchmark, it had a great success in North America.
+This example was followed by Johnson and Johnson which developed the baby shampoo and sunsilk the 2 brands whose concepts were communicated across western Europe.

 In the toilet soaps, international advertising trends are standardized.
-There are four market segments - cosmetics / beauty, deodorant, mildness / skin care and freshness.
-Lux was connected with film stars and Rexona was positioned across Western Europe on a common theme as a deodorizing soap and it is also becoming a major brand.
-Colgate's "Irish Spring" succeeded in the U.S. but failed in Western Europe.
+There are 4 market segments - cosmetics / beauty deodarant, mildness / skin care and freshness, Lux was connected with film stars, unibrer's Rexona was positional across western Europe on a common theme as a deodorizing soap and it is also becoming a major brand.
+Colgates "Irish Spring" succeeded in the U.S. but failed in western Europe.

-To facilitate the process through creative communication, some suggestions worth consideration are as follows:
+To facilitate the process through creative communication, some suggestions worth consideration follow.

-- 1. Consumer orientation is preferable to product orientation - 2.
-The concept presentation should be developed within the simplest possible structure - 3.
+- 1. Consumer Orientation is preferable to product orientation - 2.
+The concept presentation should be developed within the simplest possible structure. - 3.
 The consumer should feel rapport with the characters in the situation presented in the ad and - 4.
 A literal translation of appeal should be avoided.
 The concept can be generally conveyed with minor copy adaptations.